gharis/kICAD/README.md

     • tick origin absolute
 # BOM - Design For Manufacturing
 ## PCB assembly services expect BOM with the following fields
-following values should be set in symbol properties
+Following values should be set in symbol properties

     • Designator
     • Qty
     • Manufacturer